DanySK/course-laboratory-of-software-systems/slides/content/04-build-automation/_index.md

 Gradle allows for **inspection** of the dependencies:
 * `./gradlew dependencies` prints the dependency trees for each configuration

 Inspecting multiple large trees can be difficult
 * A single dependency inspection is available
+* `./gradlew dependencyInsight --dependency <DepName> `
+    * Optionally, fiterable by configuration: `--configuration <ConfName>`

+---

+# Inspecting dependencies *among tasks*

+When developing plugins or rich builds, the issue of dependencies also affect **tasks**

+Gradle *does not* provide tools to ispect the task graph graphically, but a plugin exists.

+{{< github >}}

+Inspecting multiple large trees can be difficult
+* A single dependency inspection is available